smallzee/laravel-language-translator/README.md

 # 🌍 Smallzee Laravel Language Translator

-A flexible and developer-friendly Laravel package for translating text between multiple languages using an external translation API.
+A flexible and developer-friendly Laravel package that makes translating text between multiple languages simple and efficient.
+It’s designed to help developers build multilingual applications with ease, ensuring smooth integration and a seamless user experience across different regions and languages.
+With intuitive methods and clean structure, this package supports effortless language handling for global-ready applications.

 ---